 Israel has been branded as the “Startup Nation.”
 Though a small country, it has one of the world’s most vibrant and innovative tech sectors and boasts more startups per capita than any other country in the world.
 An increasing number of German corporates have ventured into Israel to buy a window into this powerful talent pool and tech cluster.
-This would be the focus of the upcoming Corporate Innovation and Corporate Venture Capital 2017 event, to be held on 11-May-2017 in Dusseldorf, Germany, as part of the Dusseldorf Start-Up Week.
+This was the focus of the upcoming Corporate Innovation and Corporate Venture Capital 2017 event, held on 11-May-2017 in Dusseldorf, Germany, as part of the Dusseldorf Start-Up Week.

-Find more details about the event and how to attend here.
+Find more details about the event here.

 - Dusseldorf, 2010-2016 — Redefining Local Competitiveness by Monika Hauck and Arjan Tupan

 - Berlin, 2010-2016 — How Berlin Rose to Become Europe’s Start-Up Hub by Maxi Knust